shaniqwa/known-world-task/README.md

 ### Notes

-- You may, if you wish, re-write the client side in any framework of your choise.
+- You may, if you wish, re-write the client side in any framework of your choice.
-- Priority is to complete the Client side, than move on to Server if you wish.
+- Priority is to complete the Client side, then move on to Server.

 ### Bonus Points